Martha's Vineyard Sampler

 Arts & Culture

 The depth and diversity of the arts on the Vineyard will delight everyone!
-The Vineyard Haven Cultural District of Tisbury, named a 2013 Small Town Arts Place begins at Martha’s Vineyard Film Center at the Tisbury Marketplace, and extends past wooden shipbuilders, interior design, architects, galleries and studios, all the way to the Vineyard Playhouse.
+The Vineyard Haven Harbor Cultural District in Tisbury, named a 2013 Small Town Arts Place begins at Martha’s Vineyard Film Center at the Tisbury Marketplace, and extends past a wonderfully diverse and dense area that includes wooden shipbuilders, interior design, architects, galleries and studios, all the way to the Vineyard Playhouse.
 A detour up State Road quickly brings you to the reknown Tuck and Holand an open studio for weathervanes and metal sculpture.

 The delightfully eclectic Arts District in Oak Bluffs features arts, jewelry, clothing, crafts, and photography galleries.
 While you’re in the neighborhood, stroll through the Campgrounds with its beautiful gingerbread cottages.
 Don’t forget to pay a visit to Featherstone Center for the Arts, a year-round community arts and learning center with programs for artists of all ages.